Lead white

 Lead white is a thick, opaque, and heavy white pigment composed primarily of basic lead carbonate, 2PbCO3*Pb(OH)2, with a crystalline molecular structure.
-It was the most widely produced and used white pigment in different parts of the world from antiquity until the nineteenth century, when it was displaced by zinc white and later by titanium white.
+It was the most widely produced and used white pigment in different parts of the world from antiquity until the nineteenth century, when it was displaced by less toxic zinc white and later by titanium white.
 Lead white has maintained relatively consistent production methods across times and regions, yet it has a wide range of applications in different contexts, such as home decoration, art production, and cosmetics.
 Given its affordability and distinctive visual qualities, lead white was particularly favored and generously used by artists in their paintings.
 However, most art supply companies now explicitly advise against the use of lead white because of the risk that it poses of lead poisoning.
 Even after this drawback was known, it continued to be used in paintings and cosmetics.

 Production methods

 As one of the oldest synthetically produced pigments, lead white has been artificially produced in different cultures and periods using roughly the same production methods.
 A common technique in antiquity involved placing lead shavings above vinegar within specially designed clay pots, allowing the acidic vapors to react with the lead.
 As early as 300 B.C., such preparation of lead white from metallic lead and vinegar was probably used in China and later introduced to Japan in the seventh century.
 In seventeenth century Holland, the "Dutch" or "stack" method of producing lead white improved slightly upon the ancient process through the additional step of sealing clay pots in a room filled with horse manure or waste tan bark, which provided a source of heat and carbon dioxide, yielding basic lead carbonate through the combined action of the acetic vapors, carbonic acid, and heat.
 In England, a monopoly was granted for production of lead white in 1622.